-- We will appropriately monitor internet use on all setting owned or provided internet-enabled devices.
-This is achieved by: - o Physical monitoring (supervising them). - o Monitoring internet and web access (reviewing information from pupil log in). - If a concern is identified via monitoring approaches we will: - Speak to the pupil, if appropriate. - Inform parent/carer - DSL or deputies will speak to schools ICT to ensure website etc is blocked - If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Standards and Learning Effectiveness Service Safeguarding Team. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+We will appropriately monitor internet use on all setting owned or provided internet enabled devices and personal devices which connect to the school infrastructure/network.

+- This is achieved by: - o Physical monitoring (supervising them). - Monitoring internet and web access (reviewing information from pupil log in). - If a concern is identified via monitoring approaches we will: - Speak to the pupil, if appropriate. - Inform parent/carer - DSL or deputies will speak to schools ICT to ensure website etc is blocked - If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Standards and Learning Effectiveness Service Safeguarding Team. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.